TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

                           use_default_map=True)

     This is the factory used by :class:`~email.policy.EmailPolicy` by default.
-    ``HeaderRegistry`` builds the class used to create a header instance dynamically, using *base_class* and a specialized class retrieved from a registry that it holds.
-When a given header name does not appear in the registry, the class specified by *default_class* is used as the specialized class.
-When *use_default_map* is ``True`` (the default), the standard mapping of header names to classes is copied in to the registry during initialization.  *base_class* is always the last class in the generated class's ``__bases__`` list.
+    ``HeaderRegistry`` builds the kundi used to create a header instance dynamically, using *base_class* and a specialized kundi retrieved kutoka a registry that it holds.
+When a given header name does not appear in the registry, the kundi specified by *default_class* is used as the specialized class.
+When *use_default_map* is ``True`` (the default), the standard mapping of header names to classes is copied in to the registry during initialization.  *base_class* is always the last kundi in the generated class's ``__bases__`` list.

     The default mappings are: